pombredanne/versioneye-security/README.md

-# ruby_crawl
+# VersionEye Security

-This repo contains the security crawlers written in ruby.
+This repo contains the security crawlers for [VersionEye](https://www.versioneye.com) written in ruby.

 ## License